Letting the tiger out of its cage: bosonic coding without concatenation: Summary of results

 The normalization function of a projected coherent state, \begin{eqs} \mathsf{A}_{\boldsymbol{\Delta}}(\mathbf{y}) = \sum_{\HZ\mathbf{n} = \boldsymbol{\Delta}} \frac{\mathbf{y}^{\mathbf{n}}}{\mathbf{n}!}\quad\quad\text{(GKZ)}, \end{eqs} is a Gelfand-Kapranov-Zelevinsky (GKZ) hypergeometric function \cite{gel1986general,gel1986generalized,gel1987holonomic,gel1989hypergeometric,adolphson1994hypergeometric,gel1990hypergeometric,gel1992general} --- a generalization of many uni- and multi-variate hypergeometric functions.
 Projected coherent states are in correspondence with such functions, and we utilize this connection to construct and analyze the resulting tiger codes.

-\prg{Noise model and protection} In the context of error correction, the vector \(\boldsymbol{\Delta}\) encodes an error syndrome, and the constraint~\eqref{eq:constraint-informal} divides the Fock space into sectors delineated by the vector's possible values.
-Any loss operator \(\hat{\mathbf{a}}^{\mathbf{p}} = \hat{a}_1^{p_1}\hat{a}_2^{p_2}\cdots\), whose non-negative integer \textit{loss vector} \(\mathbf{p}\) denotes the losses in each mode, will change the value of the syndrome as long as the loss vector is not in the kernel of \(\HZ\).
+\prg{Error model and protection} In the context of error correction, the vector \(\boldsymbol{\Delta}\) encodes an error syndrome, and the constraint~\eqref{eq:constraint-informal} divides the Fock space into sectors delineated by the vector's possible values.
+Any loss operator \(\mathbf{\hat{a}}^{\mathbf{p}} = \hat{a}_1^{p_1}\hat{a}_2^{p_2}\cdots\), whose non-negative integer \textit{loss vector} \(\mathbf{p}\) denotes the losses in each mode, will change the value of the syndrome as long as the loss vector is not in the kernel of \(\HZ\).
 Detecting such loss errors is done by measuring each row in the vector \(\HZ \hat{\mathbf{n}}\) of linear constraint operators.

-The other source of noise protected by tiger codes stems from modal frequency fluctuations \cite{turchette2000decoherence}, which elicit random single-mode rotations of the same type as those used to construct the above stabilizers.
-Such \textit{dephasing noise} can rotate coherent states into each other, inducing logical errors.
+The other source of noise protected by tiger codes stems from modal frequency fluctuations \cite{turchette2000decoherence}, which elicit random single-mode rotations.
+Such \textit{dephasing error} can rotate coherent states into each other, inducing logical errors.